 3. The Anywhere, Anytime Value is your USP

-When you offer software as a service, you ensure 24/7 availability of your services from anywhere and at any time.
+When you offer a SaaS product, you ensure 24/7 availability of your services from anywhere and at any time.
 This remote, all-time access is an asset for businesses affected by COVID-19.
 Businesses have been operating on the cloud and using cloud-based applications for collaboration, communication, and continuing with the daily tasks.

 If you step-in the market now with the idea that addresses the needs of the target audience, you’ll successfully be able to achieve a Customer Lifetime Value (CLV).